ifremer-bioinformatics/orson/README.md

 4. [Output and how to interpret the results](docs/output.md)
 5. [Troubleshooting](docs/troubleshooting.md)

-Here is an overview of the many steps available in samba pipeline:
+Here is an overview of the many steps available in orson pipeline:

 ![ORSON](docs/images/ORSON_workflow.png)